-- All parents/guardians can ask the group leaders about the aims and workings of the group. - There will be a form to notify the group leader of any medical or other information required together with consent for the child to attend the group. - All the main activities that have been described as being part of the group will be considered to be covered by this consent. - Where the activity is taking place outside of the normal range then specific written consent is required from the parent/guardian. - Where there is the possibility of having to provide emergency medical attention parents/guardians must give their consent to this.
+- All parents/quardians can ask the group leaders about the aims and workings of the group. - There will be a form to notify the group leader of any medical or other information required together with consent for the child to attend the group.

+- All the main activities that have been explained as being part of the group will be covered by this consent. - Where the activity is taking place outside of the normal range then specific written consent is required from the parent/guardian. - Where there is the possibility of having to provide emergency medical attention parent/guardians must give their consent to this.